-Understanding the rules will make you more engaged with other parents and enjoy yourself at the sideline.
-Furthermore, you will start educating your kid as well.
+Understanding the rules will make you more engaged with other parents and enjoy yourself on the sideline.
+Furthermore, you will start educating your kids as well.

 - Ensuring the players are safe from injuries

-- The kids will be more contact with the ball thus developing their soccer skills
+- The kids will be in more contact with the ball thus developing their soccer skills

-- The game is controlled properly and rules are fairly applied
+- The game is adequately controlled and rules are fairly applied

-As a reference, the soccer rules below is targeted for kids 12 years old and below.
+As a reference, the soccer rules below are targeted at kids 12 years old and below.

-Let ‘s get a bit technical here, according to Rule: 303 of the US Youth Soccer Policy the following rules apply regarding the length of the game, overtime periods (sometimes also called extra time)I and the ball specification.
+Let‘s get a bit technical here, according to Rule: 303 of the US Youth Soccer Policy the following rules apply regarding the length of the game, overtime periods (sometimes also called extra time), and the ball specification.

 Below is a diagram of an adult soccer field as a guide to assist in my explanations below.

-They look out for offside, and the ball rolling over the line, assist in corner and penalty kicks, but they never make the decisions.
+They look out for offside, and the ball rolls over the line, assisting in the corner kicks, and penalty kicks, but they never make the decisions.

-The linesmen do not stand facing each other at the opposite sidelines and they only run from the Corner to the Center-line.
+The linesmen do not stand facing each other on the opposite sidelines and they only run from the Corner to the Center-line.

 If we look at the diagram above one linesman will look after Sideline B and the other will look after Sideline C.

-Harmful objects could be earrings, metal bracelets, necklace, soccer cleats with metal studs, or anything that may pose any risk.
+Harmful objects could be earrings, metal bracelets, necklaces, soccer cleats with metal studs, or anything that may pose any risk.